Pragith/pragith/pragith-net/app/content/blog/2023/2023-10-18-mistral-small-models-return.md

 The biggest win isn't cost; it's data sovereignty.
 We can run Mistral *inside* our VPC.
 No data leaves our network.
 This unblocks healthcare and legal use cases that were previously off-limits for cloud LLMs.

 Small models are the future of enterprise AI.
 Specialized, cheap, and private.

+## What I Would Validate

+Before shifting everything, I would validate long-tail quality.
+Summarization is easy.
+The real test is edge cases and messy inputs.

+I would also invest in deployment hygiene.
+A self-hosted model is only cheaper if you can run it reliably with clear autoscaling and monitoring.